Meromorphic Solution of the Degenerate Third Painlev\'e Equation Vanishing at the Origin: Introduction

-In Section~\ref{sec:polynom-conjectures} we consider divisibility properties of the polynomial defining the numerator of the Taylor coefficients.
+In Section~\ref{sec:polynom-conjectures} we consider divisibility properties of the polynomials defining the numerators of the Taylor coefficients.
 It is written in a fully conjectural manner.
-Because of the appearance of number $3$ in the recurrence relation one may suspect that the set of coefficients of the polynomial might suffer some special divisibility properties with respect to $3$.
-However, the answer looks really amazing: if we plot the power of $3$ in g.c.d. of the $n$-th coefficient and connect neighboring points by line segments, then we get a plot which I call the quasiperiodic fence.
+Due to the appearance of the number $3$ in the recurrence relation for the Taylor coefficients, one may suspect that the set of coefficients of the polynomial might suffer some special divisibility properties with respect to~$3$.
+After extensive numerical studies I was able to formulate a conjecture concerning the greater common divisor (g.c.d.) of the coefficients.
+In particular, g.c.d.\ contains the powers of~$3$.
+These powers vary depending on the coefficient in an amazing way.
+If we plot the dependence of the power of~$3$ in g.c.d.\ of the $n$-th coefficient as a function of $n$ and connect neighboring points (with the abscissas $n$ and $n+1$) for all natural $n$ by line segments, then we get a plot which I call a quasiperiodic fence.
 The fence is built on the positive horizontal semi-axis and, architecturally, can be divided by segments.
 Each segment consists of two parts: the first one resembles all the previously built fence and the second part is a newly constructed one.
 The rules of the construction have periodic properties described in the section.

+In view of the paper \cite{GIL2013} reporting combinatorial properties of small-argument expansions of the $\boldsymbol{\tau}$-functions for the Pinlev\'e equations, it would be interesting to study whether the combinatorics would be useful for proofs of the conjectures made in this paper.
+One of the obstacles on this way is that the properties of the Taylor coefficients which are discussed in this paper do not preserve under transformations of the series when turning from the $\boldsymbol{\tau}$-function to $u(\tau)$.
+At the same time it would be interesting to check whether the properties of the coefficients that we discuss in this paper or some of their analogues take place for the corresponding expansions of the $\boldsymbol{\tau}$-functions.
+On the other hand, the technique of SGF that I develop in this work might be helpful for counting of the combinatorial objects introduced in~\cite{GIL2013}.